 My friends think I’m nuts.
 They think I’m anti-house for the sake of being anti-house.
 They think I’m having SO much fun being a contrarian.

 But what they don’t see is that, as the child of Chinese immigrants, it’s sacrilegious to not buy a house.
 Home ownership is part of our culture.
 It’s part of our DNA.
 Financial Samurai can back me up here.
 In Asian cultures, paper assets aren’t real.
 Only things you can touch with your hands are.

 So even though I knew that logic and statistics and cold hard MATH told me I was right, because of my culture I had to get disowned for believing that the purpose of money wasn’t to buy granite countertops, hardwood floors, or soaker tubs.

 Time is our most precious resource.
 We can always make more money, but we can’t make more time.

 So I decided to buy back my time.
 Instead of paying off a mortgage for 30 years, waiting until I was 65, only to get too sick and too bedridden to travel, I decided to build a 7-figure portfolio, live off the passive income, travel the world, volunteer for non-profits, and be an author/blogger instead.

-Benefit #1: You are NOBODY’s bitch
+Reasons Not To Buy A House #1: You are NOBODY's bitch

 When you own a property, all your money is stuck in the house and because you can’t sell a brick or window to pay off your house, you have to continue being a bitch to your boss in order to pay the mortgage, insurance, and property taxes.